city_hall

 The Mayor's Office of Housing will help identify the most suitable projects for CPA funding.
 You should plan to respond to the Mayor's Office of Housing (MOH) and the Community Preservation Act Office's joint request for proposal (RFP) for affordable housing projects.
 This RFP is usually released in August every year.
 To apply for funds, affordable housing applicants must:

-Please contact Christine O’Keefe, Acting Assistant Director for Development and Finance, by email at christine.okeefe@boston.gov to discuss your potential housing project.
-You can also contact MOH to work with a Project Manager in the Neighborhood Housing Department at 617-635-3880.
+Please contact Christine O’Keefe, Director of the Neighborhood Housing Division, by email at christine.okeefe@boston.gov to discuss your potential housing project.
+You can also contact MOH to work with a Development Officer in the Neighborhood Housing Division at 617-635-3880.

 Please reach out if you need any assistance or have questions.
 CPA staff contact information can be found on our homepage.